 - Chop the onion and fry it in the ¼ cup oil till it is a deep brown and set aside.

-- Take ALL of the ingredients EXCEPT the beef tenderloin strips and grind them to a paste in a food processor.
+- Take all of the ingredients except the beef tenderloin strips and grind them to a paste in a food processor.

-- Marinate the beef in this mixture overnight (SEE NOTES)
+- Marinate the beef in this mixture overnight (see notes)

 - Remove the meat from the fridge after the marination period is over and thread the strips on the skewers.